andrescosta/jobico-fn/README.md

 Goico goes beyond basic database functionality by providing advanced streaming capabilities for database updates.
 This feature enables real-time monitoring and reaction to changes within the embedded database, facilitating dynamic adjustments, and enhancing the responsiveness of Jobico to evolving requirements.

-## Use Cases:

-- **Microservices Development:**
-  - Goico streamlines the creation of microservices, enabling developers to build modular components that contribute to the overall functionality of Jobico.

-- **Language-Agnostic WASM Execution:**
-  - With the WAZERO-based WASM runtime, Goico allows developers to implement Jobicolets in any programming language that compiles to WebAssembly, promoting flexibility and diversity in event processing.

-- **Efficient Data Storage and Retrieval:**
-  - The embedded database based on bbolt provides a reliable and performant key/value store, supporting the storage and retrieval of essential data within the Jobico framework.

-- **Real-time Monitoring and Adaptation:**
-  - Goico's streaming capabilities for database updates empower Jobico to react in real-time to changes, facilitating dynamic adjustments and ensuring responsiveness to evolving requirements.

-## Conclusion:

-Goico stands as a dedicated framework designed with the singular purpose of supporting the development and advancement of Jobico.
-Through its service creation capabilities, powerful WASM runtime, embedded database, and streaming functionalities, Goico provides the solid foundation upon which Jobico's innovative features and capabilities thrive.
-As Jobico evolves, Goico remains a reliable companion, empowering developers to navigate the complexities of job execution and event processing with ease and efficiency.

 ### Docker

-Certainly!
-To test locally with Docker Compose using the files located in the `/compose` directory, and with the Listener running on port 8080, you can follow these steps:

 ### Prerequisites: